omgnuts/JCropImageView/README.md

 }

 dependencies {
-    compile 'com.jattcode:android-xcropimageview:0.1'
+    compile 'com.jattcode:android-auori-cropimageview:0.1'
 }
 ```

-### How to use XCropImageView
+### How to use AuoriCropImageView

 Just create an imageview as usual in xml.
 Then specify the configurations "app:scaleCropType" and "app:alignTo".
 If "app:scaleCropType" is not specified, this reverts back to the default behaviour an Android ImageView.